Nellak2017/freelance-micro-samples/README.md

 Usage

 Navigate the landing page to see the portfolio showcase.
-Interact with mock authentication forms to see validation and accessibility features.
+Interact with authentication forms to see validation and accessibility features.

 Fill out the multi-step form to experience complex form flows.
+See filled out form at the form submission.
+Tweak user settings on the settings page when logged in.
 All components are responsive and visually consistent with the MUI theme.

 Future Enhancements

-- Integrate a real backend for authentication and form submission.
 - Add dynamic portfolio projects fetched from an API or CMS.
 - Implement user authentication with OAuth.